RunOpenCode/backup/README.markdown

 - **Workflow** is abstraction of backup process which is executed trough sequence of backup activities.
 - **Profile** is collection of all above stated, it defines what have to backed up, how backup has to be processed, what name to use, where to store new backups and how to rotate old backups.
+- **Manager** is collection of profiles, he provides profiles with Logger and EventDispatcher and executes them.

 # Source and File